|

 Terms & Definitions

-Democracy [Electoral Democracy]: Nations with governments elected through generally legitimate, free, and fair elections that reflect the will of
+Nations with governments elected through generally legitimate, free, and fair elections that reflect the will of the people,

-the people, a freely operating political opposition, and a climate that encourages respect of both political rights and civil
+a freely operating political opposition, and a climate that encourages respect of both political rights and civil liberties.

-liberties.
-There are currently 25 democracies in Sub-Saharan Africa: Benin, Botswana, Burundi, Cape Verde, Central African Republic, Comoros, Ghana, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Mozambique, Namibia, Niger, São Tomé & Príncipe, Senegal, Seychelles, Sierra Leone, South Africa, and Zambia.
+in Sub-Saharan Africa: Benin, Botswana, Cape Verde, Comoros, Ghana, Lesotho, Liberia, Malawi, Mauritius, Namibia, Niger, São Tomé & Príncipe, Senegal, Seychelles, Sierra Leone, South Africa, Tanzania, and Zambia.

-Emerging Democracy: Nations with emerging democratic systems have governments that have come to power though a more legitimate democratic
+Nations with emerging democratic systems have governments that have come to power though a more legitimate democratic process

-process than those with a restricted system, however, factors such as a dominant political party, free but unfair elections,
+than those with a restricted system, however, factors such as a dominant political party, free but unfair elections, and a

-and a weak rule of law prevent it from being a fully democratic state.
-There are currently 6 emerging democracies in
+weak rule of law prevent it from being a fully democratic state.
+There are currently 7 emerging democracies in Sub-Saharan

 Military Regime: Governments that